GospelSounders/adventhymnals/content/03.church-hymnal/06.401-500/10.491-500/01.See-the-Leaves-Around-Us-Falling/docs.md

 ---
+title: |
-title: 491.
-See the Leaves Around Us Falling
+    491. See the Leaves Around Us Falling - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 491.
+See the Leaves Around Us Falling.
+See the leaves around us falling,  Dry and withered to the ground;  Thus to thoughtless mortals calling,  In a sad and solemn sound:
+    keywords:  |
-    keywords: Church Hymnal, See the Leaves Around Us Falling, See the leaves around us falling,
+        Church Hymnal 1941, adventhymnals, advent hymnals, See the Leaves Around Us Falling, See the leaves around us falling.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 491. SEE THE LEAVES AROUND US FALLING
+####  Church Hymnal 1941,

 ```txt
 1.